apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 }
 ```

-Once the metadata has been injected, the request–including all the additional metadata is sent over the network.
+Once the metadata has been injected, the request–including all the additional metadata–is sent over the network.

 > Note: The actual logic of deciding what baggage values to inject depend on the tracer implementation, and thus we are not covering it in this _end-user_ focused guide.
 Refer to <doc:ImplementATracer> if you'd like to learn about implementing a ``TracerProtocol``.

 #### Handling inbound requests

-On the receiving side, an HTTP server needs to perform the inverse operation, as it receives the request from the network and forms an `HTTPRequest` object, and before it passes it to user-code, it must extract any trace metadata from the request headers into the `Baggage`:
+On the receiving side, an HTTP server needs to perform the inverse operation, as it receives the request from the network and forms an `HTTPRequest` object.
+Before it is passed it to user-code, it must extract any trace metadata from the request headers into the `Baggage`.

 ```
                    ┌──────────────────────────────────┐